nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 `LogicManager#execute(String)`.

 Step 2.
 The contents of the `String` is parsed in `AddModuleCommandParser#parse(String)`.
 This method creates a new `Module` object with the parsed arguments.
-A `AddModuleCommand` object is then initialised with this `Module` object.
+An `AddModuleCommand` object is then initialised with this `Module` object.

 Step 3. `LogicManager#execute(String)` calls the `AddModuleCommand#execute(Model)` method of the `AddModuleCommand` object.